Ohiso17/task-manager/AUTH_SETUP.md

 - Fill out the signup form with your name, email, and password
 - Password must be at least 6 characters
 - System will automatically sign you in after successful registration
-- New users can use any password (currently accepts "password" for new signups)
+- New users must use a password with at least 6 characters